MingjieQian/libLAML/readme.txt

 libLAML v.s.
 LAML

 libLAML is at least 4 times faster than LAML, though I merely convert LAML in Java to libLAML in C++.
 I believe the only reason is programming language.
-There is an inevitable trade-off between cross-platform property and high efficiency.

 For runtime performance, I guess C++ is better than Java.
 Actually, it won't take so much time to manually convert Java code to C++ code.

 Features:
 Stand-alone C++ static library